Current PhD Students

 Katie Norwood

-Katie served as a non-tenured adjunct faculty member with the School of Social Work for seven years beginning in 2011 before joining the department in a full capacity in August of 2018.
-She has taught courses in clinical interventions with individuals and groups such as Practice I and II.
-She has also taught courses in human behavior from both a micro and macro perspective, HBSE, Clinical Evaluation and Communities and Organizations.
+Katie served as a non-tenured adjunct faculty member with the School of Social Work for seven years, beginning in 2011, before joining the department at full capacity in August of 2018.
+She has taught courses in clinical interventions with individuals and groups, such as Practice I and II.
+She has also taught courses in human behavior from micro and macro perspectives, such as HBSE, Clinical Evaluation, Communities and Organizations, Treatment of Trauma, Treatment of Substance Use Disorder, and Play Therapy.

-She has over 17 years of post-graduate experience in direct clinical practice, supervision, development and implementation of agency policies and procedures.
-She continues to embrace the honor of having the opportunity to challenge and enrich the minds of new social workers.
-She is currently pursuing her PhD in Urban Affairs and is interested in exploring the relationship between people, other living beings, and their physical environment.
+She has over 18 years of postgraduate experience in direct clinical practice, supervision, and the development and implementation of agency policies and procedures.
+She continues to embrace the honor of challenging and enriching the minds of new social workers.
+She is currently pursuing her Ph.D. in Urban Affairs.
+Her research interests are centered around exploring the relationship between people, other living beings, and their physical environment.

 Ophrah Payne